jinqizh/Graduation_Research/Test_Result/readme.md

-succeed result,but not enough good
+All of result is succeed, But not enough good, So I did some changed.